JeanMichell1304/App.jsx/README.md

 Styling
 This template comes with Tailwind CSS already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

-Built with ❤️ using React Router.

-Quero tirar isso do meu github

----

-Desenvolvido com ❤️ usando React.